boyuda/kvs-project/read.md

 Add convertion to locale of the dates
 SUGGESTION: figure out the structure for the status, should it be passed on task creation?
-TODO: On closed button remove service window on task and remove ability to edit task
+TODO: On closed button remove service window on task and remove ability to edit task Edit vadybinkas should be accessed only for the admin